SerCom-KC/cartoon-network-schedule/next-showings.md

 06:00AM Steven Universe - Winter Forecast
 07:15AM Unikitty! - Film Fest
 07:30AM Unikitty! - Buggin' Out; Unikitty News!
+09:15AM The Amazing World of Gumball - The Romantic
+09:30AM The Amazing World of Gumball - The Uploads; The Bus
+12:15PM The Amazing World of Gumball - The Cycle
+12:30PM The Amazing World of Gumball - The Cringe; The Stars
 03:15PM OK K.O.!
 Let's Be Heroes - We're Captured
 03:30PM OK K.O.!
-Let's Be Heroes - Plazalympics; Face Your Fears
+Let's Be Heroes - Face Your Fears; Plazalympics
 07:15PM We Bare Bears - Yuri and the Bear
 07:30PM We Bare Bears - The Fair; $100